Posted on: 25th January 2024

-Also, the open definition of what collaboration workspaces are means there are lots of options in terms of their design and functionality.
-So in order to decide what makes a great collaborative workspace for your business, you need to consider if it will fit with your business and, if so, how?
+Also, the open definition of what collaboration workspaces are, means there are lots of options in terms of their design and functionality.
+So, in order to decide what makes a great collaborative workspace for your business, you need to consider if it will fit in with your business and, if so, how?

-Rather than each colleague having their own individual desk spaces, collaborative offices have work spaces that provide all of the technology teams need in a shared resource.
-This is where the concept of hot desking comes in, allowing colleagues to freely move throughout the office, depending on their schedules or needs.
+Rather than each colleague having their own individual desk spaces, collaborative offices have work stalls that provide all of the technology teams need in a shared resource.
+This is where the concept of hot desking comes in, allowing colleagues to freely move throughout the office depending on their schedules or needs.

 The design of collaborative workspaces is as much about creating a comfortable and productive work environment as it is about encouraging social interaction.
 The best collaborative workspace design combines multiple types of work areas in one open-plan space.
 As well as having functional work stations where colleagues can focus and be productive, these types of workspaces also provide teams with plenty of options of spaces to work in.

-The best coworking spaces also put employee well-being at the center of their design.
-Creating office interiors with plenty of comfortable office furniture, natural light, and good air quality are all essential factors that make colleagues happier, more productive, and more collaborative.
+The best coworking spaces also put employee wellbeing at the centre of their design.
+Creating office interiors with plenty of comfortable office furniture, natural light, and good air quality are all essential factors that make colleagues happier, more productive and more collaborative.

 By considering these three elements and thinking about the types of collaborative spaces and their design, you can choose the ideal solution for your team and your business.